alfolio/alfolio.github.io/_posts/2022-09-28-jantar-mantar.md

 categories: blog
 ---

 As a part of this project course we're expected to create a physically precise interactive model of the various yantras at [Jantar Mantar](https://www.jantarmantar.org/) in Unity.
 This project is being mentored by [Sameer Sahasrabudhe](https://iitgn.ac.in/faculty/design/sameer).
-The report for the work done on this project in Sem 1 [AY 2022-23] can be found [here](https://makra.wtf/assets/pdf/19110178_DES499_Report.pdf).
+* The report for the work done on this project in Sem 1 [AY 2022-23] can be found [here](https://makra.wtf/assets/pdf/19110178_DES499_Report.pdf).
+* All other deliverables can be found [here](https://makra.wtf/docs/2022/des499-pastebin/).

 #### 1.0 Week - 1